 Missing medication doses is dangerous for seniors

-Most seniors take multiple medications to manage chronic health conditions.
-Missing doses could make them sick or even send them to the hospital.
+Taking these medications as prescribed is essential for maintaining their health.
+Skipped doses could make them sick or even send them to the hospital.

-An extra medicine supply gives peace of mind
+A backup medicine supply gives peace of mind

 Common situations that prevent on-time prescription refills:

-- Severe weather conditions make going out unsafe or disrupt pharmacy shipments
+- Severe weather conditions make going out unsafe or disrupt pharmacy shipments.

-- There’s a glitch in the system and insurance won’t cover the medication until things get straightened out…in days or weeks
+- There’s a glitch in the system and insurance won’t cover the medication until things get straightened out…in days or weeks.

-Most insurance companies (including Medicare) allow prescription refills in 25 days, so you don’t have to wait for a full month to get a refill.
+Most insurance companies (including Medicare) allow prescription refills in 25 days, so you don’t have to wait a full month to get a refill.

+With several days of extra medication each month, an extra medication supply will quickly add up.
 Soon, you’ll have plenty of extra medicine on hand as backup.

-Store extra medicine safely and securely
+Store the extra medicine safely and securely

 Recommended for you: